young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 Kinesis

+- Know the difference between Kinesis Streams and Kinesis Firehose

+  - Kinesis Streams: store and analyze streamed data in Shards(EC2 instances) for 24 hours by default.(can store upto 7 days) After, they can be sent to DynamoDB, S3, EMR or RedShift.

-- Know the difference between Kinesis Streams and Kinesis Firehose Your organization needs to ingest a big data stream into their data lake on Amazon S3.
+  - Kinesis Firehose

+  Your organization needs to ingest a big data stream into their data lake on Amazon S3.
 The data may stream in at a rate of hundreds of megabytes per second.
 What AWS service will accomplish the goal with the least amount of management?
   Amazon Kinesis Firehose*
   Amazon Kinesis Streams